-Make sure you are always honest and accurate when posting information or news, and if you make a mistake, correct it quickly.
-Be open about any previous posts you have altered.
+The Organization encourages employees to always be honest and accurate when posting information or news and correct any inaccurate information.
 Remember that the internet archives almost everything; therefore, even deleted postings can be searched.
-Never post any information or rumors that you know to be false about Organization, fellow employees, customers, people or organizations working with or on behalf of the Organization, or competitors.
+Never post any information or rumors that you know to be false about the Organization, fellow employees, stakeholders, people or organizations working with or on behalf of the Organization, or competitors.